AqwamCreates/DataPredict/docs/API/Models/SupportVectorRegression.md

 * cValue: How strict should the model can classify the data correctly.
 Higher the cValue, the closer the data points to the decision boundary.

 * epsilon: How far the datapoint should be so that it does not contribute to the error calculation.
-Higher the value the further the datapoint can be so that it does not contribute to the error calculations.
+Higher the value, the further the datapoint can be so that it does not contribute to the error calculations.

 * kernelFunction: The kernel function to be used to train the model.
 Available options are: